jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 ## Do you have to call the main function yourself?
 1. Yes, so that, I can execute my program.
-2. No, Go calls the main function automatically.
+2. No, Go calls the main function automatically. *CORRECT*

 > **1:** No, you don't need to call the main function.
 Go automatically executes it.
 >